gradualgames/ggvm/README.md

 the iOS build.
 Then I will be updating this section with instructions.

-# Instructions for creating a custom GameModule
+# Instructions for Creating a Custom GameModule

 Any game you build with GGVm MUST have its own extension of the GameModule class.
 For example, Dushlan has the following file: